Optional Practical Training for F1 Students

 "Cap Gap" OPT

-If you are a student whose H-1B petition is approved, but your OPT is ending before the requested H-1B start timeline.
-Check with the International Programs Office, how the Cap Gap extension works.
-You can email to at firstname.lastname@example.org
+This extension is for students whose H-1B petition is approved but whose OPT is ending before the requested H-1B start timeline.
+Check with the International Programs Office on how the Cap Gap extension works.
+You can email us at firstname.lastname@example.org.

 24-Month OPT STEM Extension

-Students who were granted Post-Completion Optional Practical Training are eligible to apply for a the 24-month OPT STEM extension are, beyond the initial 12 months of OPT, if you meet all of the following conditions:
+This extension is for students who graduated from and are working in a science, technology, engineering, or math (STEM) field.
+If you are granted Post-Completion OPT, you are eligible to apply for a 24-month OPT STEM extension beyond the initial 12 months of OPT if you meet all of the following conditions:

-- You completed a bachelor's or master's degree in a science, technology, engineering, or math (STEM) field that is eligible for STEM extension designation.
-Eligible degrees are listed by their Classification of Instructional Programs (CIP) code.
-Your degree's CIP code is listed on the Primary Major line on page 3 of your I-20.
+- You completed a Bachelor's or Master's degree in a science, technology, engineering, or math (STEM) field that is eligible for STEM extension designation.
+Eligible degrees are listed by their Classification of Instructional Programs (CIP) code, which is listed on your I-20 on the Primary Major line on page 3.
 Visit the U.S. Immigration and Customs Enforcement website for the STEM Designated Degree Program List.

 - You have a job or job offer from a registered E-Verify employer.